2229 words | 5 Pages

 Sometimes the largest wounds don’t come from the biggest attacks.
 Subconscious racial behavior is not a new concept, racial bias has been affecting people for centuries.
 Instances of subtle racist interactions can be described as racial microaggressions.
 These are “everyday verbal, nonverbal, and environmental slights,...

-Over the years, there have been attempts both on local and global scale to eradicate racial discrimination – the belief that one race or colour is superior than the other.
+Introduction Over the years, there have been attempts both on local and global scales to eradicate racial discrimination—the belief that one race or color is superior to another.
 On numerous occasions, policies of racial segregation often formalize it.
-However, racial discrimination is often...
+However, racial discrimination is often exerted without...

 Executive Summary It seems that racism has always been a part of human life.
 It has plagued the minds of every society in the past and has driven said societies to committing plenty of atrocities, causing havoc in their path.
 It has held humanity’s social...